Warith Deen Mohammed: Early life and education

 Mohammed was born Wallace D. Muhammad on Yemans Street in Hamtramck, Michigan in 1933.
-In 1992 he officially changed his name to Warithuddin Muhammad, Warith Deen Muhammad, which translates to 'Inheritor of the Religion of Muhammad'.
+In 1992, he changed his legal name to Warith Deen Muhammad, which translates to 'Inheritor of the Religion of Muhammad'.
 His parents were Clara and Elijah Muhammad, both highly active in the Nation of Islam (NOI), the organization that preached a form of Black nationalism and its own version of Islam.
 From 1934 until he died in 1975, Elijah Muhammad led the Nation under the title, "the Messenger of Allah."

-Named to honor Wallace Fard Muhammad (Fard), the founder of the Nation of Islam, Mohammed grew up in Chicago, one of seven siblings.
-His elementary education came from the Muhammad University of Islam school system later known as the Clara Muhammad Schools, or Muhammad Schools.
-He briefly studied Arabic as a youth under Jamal Shakir Diab, a Palestinian who was later hired by his father to teach at the M.U.I. in Chicago.
+Named to honor Wallace Fard Muhammad (Fard), the founder of the Nation of Islam, Mohammed grew up in Chicago as one of seven siblings.
+His elementary education came from the Muhammad University of Islam (MUI) school system (later known as the Clara Muhammad Schools, or Muhammad Schools).
+He briefly studied Arabic as a youth under Jamal Shakir Diab, a Palestinian who was later hired by his father to teach at the MUI in Chicago.

-Mohammed became a minister under his father in late 1958 and he served in Philadelphia during the late 1950s and early 1960s.
-While serving as Philadelphia minister, W.D.
+Mohammed became a minister under his father in late 1958 and served in Philadelphia during the late 1950s and early 1960s.
+While serving in Philadelphia, W.D.
 Mohammed commenced an extensive study of Ahmadiyya doctrines under Philadelphia-based Ahmadi missionary Muhammad Abdullah.

 On October 29, 1961, Mohammed was arrested for failure to report to Elgin State Hospital.
 The following day, on his 28th birthday, Mohammed was transferred to Federal Correctional Institution, Sandstone to begin a term for having refused induction into the United States military.
 He could have performed community service, but his father pressed him to accept the jail time.
-He spent most of that time studying the Quran, the main Islamic holy book and the Bible.
+He spent most of that time studying the Quran, the main Islamic holy book, and the Bible.

 He became convinced that the Nation of Islam had to change.
-In 1963 he was released from prison and resumed studies under Muhammad Abdullah.
+In 1963, he was released from prison and resumed studies under Muhammad Abdullah.
 Close also to Malcolm X, who the NOI had expelled, he found that by this time his viewpoints deviated significantly from those of his father, whom he no longer believed to be a prophet.
-Because of this conclusion, he was excommunicated five different times, yet by 1974, he was returned permanently to the NOI.
+Because of this conclusion, he was excommunicated five different times; by 1974, he returned permanently to the NOI.